advancedtelematic/ota-deploy/README.md

 ### Installing Nix and NixOps

-To install Nix on Linux and macOS, run the following command (ideally after inspecting the script yourself):
+To install Nix on Linux and macOS, run the following command (after inspecting the script yourself):

 ```
 curl https://nixos.org/nix/install | sh